 Either Party may submit a request to the Title IX Coordinator to change the assigned investigator because of a prior relationship with a Party or because the Party believes that the Investigator is biased.
 The Title IX Coordinator will determine whether to replace an investigator in response to a request from a Party.
-In no event will the gender of the Investigator alone be considered a valid reason to claim bias by either the Complainant or the Respondent of Education's Title IX Regulations to dismiss allegations of Prohibited Conduct in a Formal Complaint under Title IX:
+In no event will the gender of the Investigator alone be considered a valid reason to claim bias by either the Complainant or the Respondent.